IBM/openshift-mongodb-enterprise-operator-example/README.md

 example-mongo   ReplicaSet   Running   4.2.2-ent   4h18m
 ```

-Also, in your Ops Manager, your deployment should show that TLS and AUTH is enabled
+Also, in your Ops Manager, your deployment should show that TLS and AUTH is enabled:

 ![example-tls-auth-enabled](docs/images/3-example-mongo-tls-auth.png)